Tropical rainforest conservation: Conservation methods

-Keys to Successful Restoration
+Keys to successful restoration

 One of the most impactful ways in which forest restoration can be carried out successfully is by identifying "restoration hotspots," or areas that give restoration efforts the greatest chance for success.
 These areas are defined as places in which restoration offers the highest socioeconomic benefits and a place in which restoration is feasible.
 These are important to take into account because in many cases, for an individual property owner, engaging in deforestation brings him more benefit than preservation.

 The four components that make up restoration benefits are the conservation of biodiversity, the effectiveness of reducing climate change, climate change adaptation, and improving human water security.
 In addition, restoration feasibility is made up of three parts: the opportunity cost of changing land from agricultural back to rainforest, how well the forest is capable of recovering, and the chance that the restored forest will persist in the future.
-Based off of this criteria, over 863 Mha of rainforest around the globe qualifies as a "restoration hotspot."
+Based on these criteria, over 863 Mha of rainforest around the globe qualifies as a "restoration hotspot."
 Brazil contains nearly one third of all global hotspots, while other significant contributors include Indonesia, India, Madagascar, and Colombia.

 In addition to identifying restoration hotspots, local organization and participation is essential for ensuring that conservation efforts are successful.
 The socioeconomic needs of the local population thus needs to be considered when implementing restoration plans, in order to increase civilian support and long-term regrowth.